VikasPrasad2212/VikasPrasad2212/README.md

 - 👋 Hi, I’m @VikasPrasad2212
-- 👀 I’m interested BioInformatician
+- 👀 I’m learning to be BioInformatician
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me ...